ldatb/homelab/README.md

 ## Setup
 ```
-ansible-playbook ./ansible/bootstrap.yml -u admin --private-key <keypair-file> -i ./ansible/inventory
+ansible-playbook ./ansible/bootstrap.yml -u <username> --private-key <keypair-file> -i ./ansible/inventory
 ```
-Use the `--ask-pass` option if you're not using a key pair.
-NOT RECOMMENDED.
-This can be insecure if you're exposing your server to the internet.
-To understand how to setup an SSH key, check https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/
+**Update the group_vars/all.yml file before running the playbook**

+**WARNING:** A new user (named cumulus) will be created to hold the data files for all applications of this project.
+You need to specify an SSH key to be added to this new user.

+To understand how to create an SSH key, check https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/ (you only need to create the key, the Ansible playbook will add it to the user).

+Remember to edit the group_vars file to specify the full path the public key (Example: /home/your-user/.ssh/your-key.pub)

 ## Tech Stack
 <table>